Resources for Managers

 3. Complete the BC Hockey online course, Respect in Sport for Activity Leaders.
 The cost of this course will be reimbursed.

-4. Complete the BC Hockey online course, Concussion Awareness Training Tool.
+4. Complete the BC Hockey online course, Concussion Awareness Training Tool - COACH COURSE.
 There is no charge for this course.

 50/50